MariaKhmel/camping-rentals/README.md

 1. / - HomePage

-The homepage features the app's logo, app bar and the button whoch leads to the Catalog Page.
+The homepage features the app's logo, app bar and the button which leads to the Catalog Page.

 2. /catalog - CatalogPage

-The catalog page displayes all available camping vehicles with detailed features and reviews.
+The catalog page displays all available camping vehicles with detailed features and reviews.

 3. /favorites - FavoritesPage